How long does a trademark last?

 Trademarks do not have an expiration date!

-In the United States, if you continue to use the trademark in commerce and file timely renewals and pay the required fees, the trademark has the potential to last forever.
+In the United States, if you continue to use the trademark in commerce, file timely renewals, and pay the required fees, the trademark has the potential to last forever.

 What does it mean for a trademark to be “in commerce”?

 Without getting too into it, you need to continue selling the goods or offering the services the trademark was originally filed for.
 This is usually referred to as the “class” you filed on.
 Like the original trademark applications, renewals are submitted through the United States Patent & Trademark Office (USPTO) website.

 When do you have to renew your trademark application?